open/close all folders

 - Perfect World calls the RMT currency Zen before it's transferred to a server, rewards Spirit instead of Training Points or Tech Points for beating monsters, and has Chi instead of a Rage/Adrenaline meter.
 Yes, it's a game where you beat the snot out of bad guys and pay money to become more spiritually aware.

-- In the sci-fi MMORPG Anarchy Online, nanotechnology is functionally equivalent to sword-and-sorcery style magic.
+- In Anarchy Online, nanotechnology is functionally equivalent to sword-and-sorcery style magic.
 Mana becomes nano points, mages become nanotechnicians, and so on.
 Handwaved that the local Phlebotinum is just that special.

 - Champions Online uses 'Resources' as currency, with Local, National, and Global Resources for different denominations.
 Mana is 'Endurance'.